awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/hierarchy.md

-- If encrypting key type is anything other than `"aws-kms-hierarchy"` and decrypting key type is `"aws-kms-hierarchy"`, the result should be `"negative-decrypt"`.
+- If encrypting key type is anything other than `"aws-kms-hierarchy"` and decrypting key type is `"aws-kms-hierarchy"`, the result MUST be `"negative-decrypt"`.
-- If encrypting key type is `"aws-kms-hierarchy"` and decrypting key type is anything other than `"aws-kms-hierarchy"`, the result should be `"negative-decrypt"`.
+- If encrypting key type is `"aws-kms-hierarchy"` and decrypting key type is anything other than `"aws-kms-hierarchy"`, the result MUST be `"negative-decrypt"`.
-- If the logical key store is "Other", the result should be `"negative-decrypt"`.
+- If the logical key store is "Other", the result MUST be `"negative-decrypt"`.
-- If `"key"` is different on encrypt and decrypt, the result should be `"negative-decrypt"`.
+- If `"key"` is different on encrypt and decrypt, the result MUST be `"negative-decrypt"`.
   (i.e. no key specified here is interoperable with any other key.)
 - If `"key"` is any of:
   - `"branch-key-no-permissions"`